 Refer to course descriptions in the back of this catalog for course prerequisites.
-(S-L) = Course(s) with field-based service-learning component.

 30 hours M.A. in Management Required Curriculum 30 hours M.A. in Student Ministry Required Curriculum 60 hours TOTAL Dual Degree (excluding prerequisites)

 Master of Arts in Management/Master of Education in Higher Education Dual Degree